top of page

 EMDR STATISTICS

 There is a growing body of research on the effectiveness of EMDR, particularly for individuals who have experienced trauma.
-Here are some statistics from recent studies:

 • A meta-analysis of 26 randomized controlled trials found that EMDR was as effective as other evidence-based treatments, such as cognitive-behavioral therapy (CBT), in reducing symptoms of PTSD (van den Berg et al., 2019).